 Common Stock – An investment in the form of common stock issued by an insurance or non-insurance subsidiary, controlled or affiliated (SCA) entity of the reporting insurance company or an investment in the form of a preferred stock issued by an insurance subsidiary, controlled or affiliated company of the reporting insurance company is required to be filed with the NAIC Financial Regulatory Services Division in the manner and form and with the documentation provided for in the Appendix to SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities.

-Bonds – An investment (except for those investments that fit the examples detailed in the “SCA and Related Party Filing Exempt Investments” section below), in the form of a bond (i) issued by an insurance or noninsurance SCA entity or related party of the reporting insurance company (except for issuers that fit the example in subclause (i) of the “SCA and Related Party Filing Exempt Investments” section), or (ii) issued as part of a structure which would, pursuant to paragraph 4.a. of SSAP No. 43 – Loan-Backed and Structured Securities, qualify as a related party investment due to the reporting insurance company’s credit risk exposure to the SCA or related party relationship with the underlying credit exposure (“SCA and related party bond”), is filed with the SVO.
+Bonds – An investment (except for those investments that fit the examples detailed in the “SCA and Related Party Filing Exempt Investments” section below), in the form of a bond (i) issued by an insurance or noninsurance SCA entity or related party of the reporting insurance company, or (ii) issued as part of a structure which would, pursuant to paragraph 4.a. of SSAP No. 43 – Loan-Backed and Structured Securities, qualify as a related party investment due to the reporting insurance company’s credit risk exposure to the SCA or related party (“SCA and related party bond”), is filed with the SVO.
 To file an SCA and related party bond investment, the reporting insurance company files an Audited Financial Statement for the subsidiary, a copy of the corporate resolution authorizing the issuance of the debt, written evidence that the transaction has been approved by the state of domicile or that no such approval is necessary and, if the subsidiary is an insurance company, the subsidiary’s most recent NAIC Financial Statement Blank, together with the reporting insurance company’s NAIC Financial Statement Blank, internal investment committee memorandum for the investment and loan documentation appropriate to the transaction.

-Preferred Stock – An investment (except for those investments that fit the examples detailed in the “SCA and Related Party Filing Exempt Investments” section below), in the form of a preferred stock (i) issued by a noninsurance SCA entity or related party of the reporting insurance company (except for issuers that fit the example in subclause (i) of the “SCA and Related Party Filing Exempt Investments” section), or (ii) issued as part of a structure which would, pursuant to paragraph 4.a. of SSAP No. 43 – Loan-Backed and Structured Securities, qualify as a related party investment due to the reporting insurance company’s credit risk exposure to the SCA or related party relationship with the underlying credit exposure (“SCA and related party preferred stock”), is filed with the SVO.
+Preferred Stock – An investment (except for those investments that fit the examples detailed in the “SCA and Related Party Filing Exempt Investments” section below), in the form of a preferred stock (i) issued by a noninsurance SCA entity or related party of the reporting insurance company, or (ii) issued as part of a structure which would, pursuant to paragraph 4.a. of SSAP No. 43 – Loan-Backed and Structured Securities, qualify as a related party investment due to the reporting insurance company’s credit risk exposure to the SCA or related party (“SCA and related party preferred stock”), is filed with the SVO.
 To file an SCA and related party preferred stock issued by a non-insurer, the reporting insurance company files an Audited Financial Statement for the issuer of the preferred stock, a copy of the corporate resolution authorizing the issuance of the preferred stock, written evidence that the transaction has been approved by the state of domicile or that no such approval is necessary, together with details of the terms of the preferred stock, as well as the NAIC Financial Statement Blank for the reporting insurance company.

 Note: Please see the section on preferred stock in this Part for additional analytical procedures applicable to that asset class.